bxparks/AceTime/README.md

 }
 ```
 The `SSID` and `PASSWORD` are the credentials needed for the ESP8266 to get on
-your wireless network. (**Security Warning**: Avoid checking in your
+your wireless network. (**Security Warning**: Avoid committing your
 SSID/PASSWORD into a public repository like GitHub because it will become public
 to anyone.)

 #### DS3231 Time Keeper

-The `DS3231TimeKeeper` is a `TimeKeeper` which is backed by a DS3231 RTC chip.
+The `DS3231TimeKeeper` is backed by a DS3231 RTC chip which normally operates
+through a power failure using a battery backup or a super capacitor.
+The
+DS3231 chip does not contain the concept of a time zone.
+Therefore, I recommend
-It is recommended that the `DS3231TimeKeeper` is used to store only UTC date
+that the `DS3231TimeKeeper` class is used to store only the UTC date/time
-time, instead of the local time.
-When the current time is read back in using the
+components, instead of the local time.
+When the time is read back in using the
 `DS3231TimeKeeper::getNow()`, you can convert that to the appropriate time zone
 using the `DateTime::convertToTimeZone()` method.